waynegm/imgViewer/README.md

 ### 0.5
 Proof of concept - everything seems to work as I want but unit tests are needed and the exposed interface may need refinement to increase it's flexibility and usefulness.
+### 0.6
+Major refactoring of the code to make it work in IE8.
+Instead of manipulating a background image a new image element with the same src as the original image is positioned over it.
+Added the panTo, getView and isVisible public methods.
+Added unit tests for most of the code.